What is hand dermatitis?

 - Periodic flare-ups associated with certain tasks or places hours to days earlier

-- Irregular, asymmetrical distribution of rash
+- Irregular, asymmetrical distribution of the rash

 - Dermatitis at the ends of the fingers may result in deformed nails.